 Old Dominion University is authorized by the Washington Student Achievement Council and meets the requirements and minimum educational standards established for degree-granting institutions under the Degree-Granting Institutions Act.
 This authorization is subject to periodic review and authorizes Old Dominion University to offer specific degree programs.
 The Council may be contacted for a list of currently authorized programs.
 Authorization by the Council does not carry with it an endorsement by the Council of the institution or its programs.
 Any person desiring information about the requirements of the act or the applicability of those requirements to the institution may contact the Council at P.O.
 Box 43430, Olympia, WA 98504-3430.

 Old Dominion University is proud of its affiliation with military personnel and their families who represent all branches of the armed services.
-Students will find a variety of programs to match their personal and professional goals through the University’s eight colleges.
+Students will find a variety of programs to match their personal and professional goals through the University’s six colleges.
 Courses are available on campus and online in live, synchronous, and anytime, asynchronous formats.
 Students can take classes worldwide through ODUOnline with a computer and internet connectivity.
 ODUOnline staff facilitate pre-admissions coaching, admissions, registration, and advising through programmatically-focused coaching and advising services.
 Old Dominion also operates extended campuses on or near military installations in and outside Virginia, where students can meet with staff and use the on-site resources.

 Military Connection Center